 Calamansi may used at green or orange.
 It has a tart sour flavor that adds much needed brightness and acidity to many Filipino foods.

 This fruit may be difficult to find in the United States.
 They can be grown in warm climates of California, Hawaii, and Florida.

 Calamansi juice, better known as Filipino lemonade, is a deliciously refreshing drink.
 This citrus also makes a wonderful calamansi margarita.

 Alternatively, Filipino supermarkets sell frozen calamansi juice or bottled versions.
 These aren’t as flavorful or tasty.

 However, if you cannot find calamansi, go ahead a substitute fresh squeezed lemon juice.

 - 2 cups filtered water

-- 2 inch piece of ginger root, peeled
+- 2 inch piece ginger root, peeled

-- 2 Tbsp honey
+- 2 Tablespoons honey